altirel/cvbuilder/README.md

 # CV Builder
-Are you looking for job and tired of building your CV and CL for every single vacancy and position?
+Are you looking for a new job and tired of building your resumes and cover letters for every single vacancy and position?
 CV Builder simplifies this process.
+You're no longer need to do it manually!

 This only require a few easy steps:
-1. Upload your own CV/CL template or select one of provided;
+1. Upload your resume or cover letter template or select one of provided;
-2. Specify values for required fields;
+2. Specify values for required fields of template;
 3. Choose format to save (`.pdf`/`.docx`).

 ## Tech stack
+### Backend
 - Java 17
 - MongoDB
 - PDFBox
 - MinIO

+### Frontend
+- React

 ## How to launch
-There are three simple ways how to launch the application.
+There are two simple ways how to launch the application.

-### 1. IDE
+### 1. Backend and frontend separately
-- Specify required parameters in `application.yml` file.
-- Add new `Spring Boot configuration` and select JDK and  main file `CvbuilderApplication.java`.
+- Follow instructions in [`backend`](./backend/README.md) and [`frontend`](./frontend/README.md) folders.

 ### 2. Docker
-- Open CLI and run `mvn clean package` to build application.
-- Open terminal and run following command `docker compose up -d`.
+- Open terminal in a root folder of the project and run following command `docker compose up -d`.

-### 3. CLI
-- Open CLI and run `mvn clean package` to build application.
-- Run `java -jar /target/cvbuilder-0.0.1-SNAPSHOT.jar` to launch an application.